petebaker/r-makefile-definitions/README.md

 Definitions in 'r-rules.mk' have been developed and tested on linux.
 To a limited extent, these rules have also been tested on windows (Rtools) and macosx (homebrew 'gmake' - not macosx Xcode gnu 'make' which is 10 years old).
 Some tweaking may be required and is indeed encouraged.

 Once you have a Makefile which includes the file 'r-rules.mk' you can type 'make help' at the command prompt for further information.
-You can also tweak the variables like \$R, R\$R_OPTS defined in 'r-rules.mk' to change the defaults without needing to rewrite 'r-rules.mk'.
+You can also tweak the variables like $R, $R_OPTS defined in 'r-rules.mk' to change the defaults without needing to rewrite 'r-rules.mk'.
 Comprehensive documentation is in preparation.